SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.1.0.md

 When you created a new element located in multiple views, in some rare cases, it would incorrectly only appear in one of those views.
 Only when you reconnected Cube would the element be displayed in all views in which it was located.

-#### Problem when using GetPropertyValueMessage to request properties from an element or ser­vice hosted on a DMA other than the one to which you were connected \[ID_29655\]
+#### Problem when using GetPropertyValueMessage to request properties from an element or service hosted on a DMA other than the one to which you were connected \[ID_29655\]

 When GetPropertyValueMessage was used to request properties from an element or service that was hosted on a DataMiner Agent other than the one to which you were connected, in some cases, no response would be returned.